-At Bernstein & Poisson, we have been helping injury victims secure compensation for damages caused by negligence for decades.
-We have obtained more than $50 million on behalf of our clients.
+At Bernstein & Poisson, we have been helping injury victims secure compensation for damages caused by negligence since 2007.
+We have obtained more than $100 million on behalf of our clients.
 We have extensive knowledge of how to prove liability for a dog attack and we have the resources to investigate these claims and build strong cases.

 Our attorneys take dog bite cases on contingency, which means no upfront fees or obligations.
 The initial consultation is free and there are no fees while working on your case.
 Unlike some firms, partners Jack Bernstein and Scott Poisson are personally involved in every case the firm takes on.

 For a free legal consultation with a lawyer serving Las Vegas, call (855) 605-2959